-COMM-1140 Apprenticeship in Communication Center Media: Webpage Production services and programming for the campus and San Antonio area media.
+COMM-1140 Apprenticeship in Communication Center Media: Webpage Production

+Positions for students in one of the student- managed media organizations that provide news and entertainment services and programming for the campus and San Antonio area media.
 Assignments in writing, reporting, electronic production, and other positions are based on client needs and apprentices' interests, experience, and performance.
 Time and performance requirements depend on the structure and nature of each organization.

 Apprentices work under the direct supervision of student managers, faculty, and staff advisors.
 Pass/Fail.
 Apprenticeship may be repeated up to 3 hours.